28raining/28raining.github.io/trgmc/README.md

 - build run a strict linter
 - put input in URL
 - little padlock showing that value won't change?
+- typing '.' at the end of homeVal adds a zero to the front?
+- setting downpay cash to 15%, make homeValue big, make homeValue small

 # Done
+- limit % to <100
+- Crashes when put a letter into loan length.
+Or 0
+- Fix rounding issue which means final payment != monthly payment
+- percents should have 2 decimal points
+-- Make sure all numbers are treated as strings
+-- no console issues
+- test everything
+- re-fix all the input boxes
+-- Property tax can't be bigger than monthly payment
+- all inputs should be string, so middle character can be deleted without cursor moving
+- when box contains just 0 and user types '5', display '5' not '05'
+-- form validation (no -ve numbers)
+-- why "56-" shows NaN
+-- All loan maths should happen on first render, and after user input.
+Not on every render.
+This means previous results can be saved if invalid input is given
 - when edit event then highlight the text temporarily -- Put all the user changes into a reducer function.
 This will allow easier flash handling, and less prop drilling
+- property tax with monthly input
+-- hoa and insurance
 - separate tax, hoa and insurance.
 Use nice color separation
 - RE-FORMAT
 -- Finish mobile optimization